 Friday at work, I'm minding my own business, going about the day like it was any other Friday, and I get a message from my friend Lillian (who has been mentioned on this blog many times.)
 She's like, "question. are you doing anything other than babysitting my kids this weekend?" and I don't think I am, so I tell her that, and she's all, "so do you want to go to Bonnaroo for free?"
 And I had a very large party with balloons and streamers and matching paper cups and napkins and I invited a clown to do magic and even bought a pinata, and then I had a heart attack and came back to life just so I could have another heart attack.

-JUST SO YOU KNOW the extent of this... the following has been "tweeted" by me in the past several months, s
+JUST SO YOU KNOW the extent of this... the following has been "tweeted" by me in the past several months, starting in February when they announced this year's lineup.

 1. Heard Tenacious D while setting up the tent, didn't actually see them.